 You should build bridges with your words and images to help make it easy for the audience to enter and understand the world you are introducing them to.
 You may well be an expert in your field but that does not mean you can provide a good talk: you can’t rely on your expertise in the subject alone.
 Distilled from many years of public speaking experience, here is a collection of tips that help make a great speaker.

 The most important point.
 If people are straining to hear you they will switch off and it doesn't matter how good the talk itself is.
-Don't turn to look at your slides while talking: if you're talking you should be looking at the audience to avoid drops in volume.
-If using a hand held microphone, hold it against your chin: this usually gives you the correct volume level and also means that as you turn your head, the mike stays with you, again avoiding drop outs.
+Don't turn to look at your slides while talking: you should be looking at the audience to avoid drops in volume (and also to make them feel you're engaging with them and including them in your talk).
+If using a hand held microphone, hold it against your chin: this usually gives the correct volume level and also means that as you turn your head, the mike stays with you, again avoiding drop outs.

 Have a clear aim

-Talks should have a single aim.
-"An assessment of climate change adaptations", "Why the Grand Canyon is so special", "How volcanoes impact a region", are all clear aims that will guide you in designing the talk and help ensure you stay focused.
+It's good to have a clear aim.
+"Surviving a volcanic eruption", "Why the Grand Canyon is so special", "How do we value nature?", are all clear aims that will guide you in designing the talk and help ensure you stay focused.

 Use visual aids to support your talk (if possible)

 Whatever the audience is looking at should help them engage with your words.
 We are visual animals and well chosen illustrations or artefacts can make life much easier for the audience.
 I've used ropes, inflatable boats, and climbing equipment to bring a talk alive and help the audience relate to what I'm talking about.

 Got text in your slides?
 Don't read it out